-On the 'eve of Mother's Day' 43 community groups (approx 1009 volunteers) plus 20 schools (approx 1300 children) united to participate in the cleaning up of our river banks and estuary edge.
+On the 'eve of Mother's Day' 43 community groups (close to 1200 volunteers) plus 20 schools (nearly 1300 children) united to participate in the cleaning up of our river banks and estuary edge.

 A total of 519 rubbish bags of carelessly discarded rubbish was collected amounting to 2.6 Tonnes in weight.
 PLUS 146 dog poo piles!
 Just over half the amount of rubbish was food and drink packaging!